voltrevo/one-to-one-screen-annotations-sample-apps/JS/README.md

 For more information, see [Initialize, Connect, and Publish to a Session](https://tokbox.com/developer/concepts/connect-and-publish/).

-### Initializing the components
+### Initializing the Components

-If you install the screensharing with annotations component with [npm](https://www.npmjs.com/package/opentok-screen-sharing), you can instantiate the `ScreenSharingAccPack` instance with this approach:
+If you install the screen sharing with annotations component with [npm](https://www.npmjs.com/package/opentok-screen-sharing), you can instantiate the `ScreenSharingAccPack` instance with this approach:

   ```javascript
   const screenSharing = require('opentok-screen-sharing');